Kirusi/improved_backoff/README.md

 The updated behavior of `max_time` is that a a function will be retried only if the elapsed time is less, than `max_time`.
 Also the remaining time should exceed the `interval` (delay between retries).

+The code that calculates delay time was modified to not generate negative values.
+If at the time of calculation elapsed time exceeds specified `max_time` value than delay is set to zero.
+If calculated delay time is negative, then it's also set to zero.

 In order to use this module import it under `backoff` alias and use it the same way as the original module